-For power plants to operate reliably, the components within it must have minimal impacts from its environment, including the air, water, fuel oil and fuel gas.
+For power plants to operate reliably, the components within them must have minimal impacts from their environment, including the air, water, fuel oil, and fuel gas.
 In addition to controlling sulphuric acid to prevent cold-end erosion and comply with environmental laws, plants must consider hygroscopic salt damage and its deliquescent properties.
 While hygroscopic salts are integral to the inner workings of a plant, the corrosion that it causes will shorten a station’s life if the components don’t have an appropriate surface coating.

 Hygroscopic Cycle Explained

 When salts remove moisture from an environment, the reaction is hygroscopic.
 The hygroscopic cycle is a thermodynamic cycle.
 It uses a steam turbine to convert thermal energy into mechanical power.
 It’s similar to the Rankine cycle, as it uses water as the motive fluid, but the hygroscopic cycle uses salts (e.g., chlorine salts) and their properties to promote condensation.

 Engineers use hygroscopic salts in steam or boiler generators, where clean steam is released and superheated.
 The heated steam expands and generates power through the steam turbine.
 During the boiler blow-down process, the concentrated salts preheat the turbine’s condensate and condense the vapors in the steam absorber.

 In the steam absorber, hygroscopic compounds cool outlet steam in a manner similar to absorption refrigerators.
 An air-cooler dissipates the hygroscopic compounds and condensation.
 The thermal recovery that occurs during the boiler blow-down allows the efficiency of cycles to improve, producing higher electrical outputs and eliminating the need for cooling water.
 The use of hygroscopic salts also reduces the capital and operating costs of a plant.